 - 1 cup dairy-free dark or semisweet chocolate, chopped*

-- Add almonds to a blender with 3 1/2 - 4 cups filtered water (the more water, the thinner it will be) and cover tightly with lid and a towel just in case any liquid seeps through.
+Add almonds to a blender with filtered water (the more water, the thinner it will be) and cover tightly with lid and a towel just in case any liquid seeps through.

-- Once melted, spoon 1/3 cup of almond milk into the bowl and whisk to combine.
+Once melted, spoon 1/3 cup of almond milk into the bowl and whisk to combine (amount as original recipe is written // adjust if altering batch size).
 You're wanting a chocolate "sauce" so it will more easily mix with the milk.

 *Prep time does not include soaking almonds overnight.